-The imbalance in estrogen, progesterone, and testosterone create the following symptoms in the premenopausal, perimenopausal, and menopausal woman.
+Fluctuating hormones (the imbalance in estrogen, progesterone, and testosterone) create a variety of symptoms in the premenopausal, perimenopausal, and menopausal woman.
 These symptoms, however, may be related to other hormonal and neurotransmitter imbalances.

 What Makes Them Dance?

-The dancing hormones and their interaction are responding not only to each other but are modulated by our lifestyles and significantly impacted by our stress.
-The complicated interaction of our hormones and our brain chemistry challenges our stress adaptation mechanisms, and fatigue can result.
-These fluctuating levels of hormones such as estrogen, progesterone, testosterone, cortisol, and thyroid interact with brain neurotransmitters such as calming serotonin and GABA or excitatory dopamine, nor-epinephrine, epinephrine, glutamate, and others that affect our emotional and physical responses to life, to stressors in our environment, to insults, and even to infections.
+Did you know that even your lifestyle and stress level can trigger fluctuating hormones?
+This complicated interaction of our hormones and our brain chemistry challenges our stress adaptation mechanisms, resulting in fatigue.
+These fluctuating levels of hormones such as estrogen, progesterone, testosterone, cortisol, and thyroid interact with brain neurotransmitters, affecting our emotional and physical responses to life, to stressors in our environment, to insults, and even to infections.

-As neurotransmitters affect hormones and hormones affect neurotransmitters, their imbalances can lead to increased symptoms and chronic illness.
+As neurotransmitters affect hormones and hormones affect neurotransmitters, these imbalances can lead to increased symptoms and chronic illness.
 Taking preventive, proactive measures can ward off disease and suffering.